opensearch-project/project-website/_authors/chibenwa.markdown

 github: chibenwa
 ---

-**Benoit Tellier** coordinates efforts around a distributed email server at Linagora, is passionate about distributed computing and eventual consistency and is an Apache James PMC.
+**Benoit Tellier** coordinates efforts around a distributed email server at Linagora, is passionate about distributed computing and eventual consistency, and is an Apache James PMC.